ZupIT/nimbus-docs/backend-ts/cli.md

 1. [Configuration file](#configuration-file)

 ## Introduction
 The CLI for the Nimbus Backend TS is a tool to quickly create a new project and generate screens.
-To get started with it, please read the topic [[Getting started]].
+To get started with it, please read the topic [Getting started](getting-started.md).
 This article aims at explaining details about every command and option available in the tool.

 ## Starting up the server and Hot Reloading
 The CLI has a command to start up the server and restart it whenever the code base changes.
 This command also starts a websocket server that enables hot-reloading for front-end applications: